Nobel Vega: Early life and career

 "El Mundo Infantil del Tio Nobel" ("Uncle Nobel's Children's World") and "El Festival del Tio Nobel" ("Uncle Nobel's Festival").
 In later years, he took his "Tio Nobel" character and moved to another Puerto Rican channel, Tele Once.

+Personal life

+Vega moved from Puerto Rico during the later stages of his life and he resided in Miami, Florida.
+He was married to his longtime wife, Nadine Zayas.